-Humana Healthy Horizons providers are not required to perform treatments or procedures that are contrary to the provider's conscience, religious beliefs or ethical principles, in accordance with 42 C.F.R.
-438.102.
-Providers should notify Humana Healthy Horizons of treatments or procedures that they don't provide due to ethical reasons by submitting an email to the following email addresses:
+Humana Healthy Horizons providers are not required to perform treatments or procedures that are contrary to the provider's conscience, religious beliefs or ethical principles, in accordance with 42 CFR 438.102.
+The provider refers the member to another provider who is licensed, certified or accredited to provide care for the individual service appropriate to the patient's medical condition.
+The provider must be actively enrolled with South Carolina Medicaid to provide Medicaid services to beneficiaries.
+The provider also must be in the Humana Healthy Horizons provider network.
+Providers should notify Humana Healthy Horizons of treatments or procedures they don't provide due to ethical reasons by submitting an email to the following:

-- Medical providers: SCProviderupdates@humana.com - Behavioral health providers: SCBHMedicaid@humana.com
+- Medical providers: SCProviderUpdates@humana.com - Behavioral health providers: SCBHMedicaid@humana.com